FrogBoss74/RealCatTranslator/README.md

 ## Phase 2
 Data filtering [HOLD: not decided yet]

-It is curretly proposed to use Librosa library in python for (MFCCS)(https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) feature extractions
+It is curretly proposed to use Librosa library in python for [MFCCS](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) feature extractions

 ## Phase 3
-It is currently proposed to use Supervised Training Convulational (Neural Networks)(https://en.wikipedia.org/wiki/Neural_network) (CNN)(https://en.wikipedia.org/wiki/Convolutional_neural_network) with (Tensorflow and Kera)(https://www.tensorflow.org/guide/keras) given its accuracy and portability.
+It is currently proposed to use Supervised Training Convulational [Neural Networks](https://en.wikipedia.org/wiki/Neural_network) [CNN](https://en.wikipedia.org/wiki/Convolutional_neural_network) with [Tensorflow and Keras](https://www.tensorflow.org/guide/keras) given its accuracy and portability.
 The model will be developed in Python hand the model will be saved for further used in other languages.
-The target accuracy is 70$
+The target accuracy is 70%.

 ## Phase 4
-Simple app will be developed using (MIT App Inventor)(http://appinventor.mit.edu/explore/)
+Simple app will be developed using (MIT App Inventor)(http://appinventor.mit.edu/explore/) to record cat and translate to human and vice versa.